gowen100/Coursera-JH-R-Week3-Final-Project/CodeBook.md

 ### Analysis process

-The analysis script, run_analysis.R reads in the processed experiment data and performs a number of steps to get it into summary form.
+The analysis script, run_analysis.R reads the raw data from the experiment and outputs a tidy summarised data file.

-Both the processed test and training datasets are read in and merged into one data frame.
-The data columns are then given names based on the features.txt file.
+* The test and training data sets are run in.
+These comprise the x data which is the smartphone sensor data,the y data which is the activity producing the readings and the subject data identifying the experimental subject.
+* The features.txt file is used to label columns derived from the x data (smartphone readings)
+* The activity_labels.txt file is used to replace numeric activity levels with more meaningful names such as WALKING.
-Columns that hold mean or standard deviation measurements are selected from the dataset, while the other measurement columns are excluded from the rest of the analysis.
+* Columns containing mean or standard deviation data are extracted from the file
-The activity identifiers are replaced with the activity labels based on the activity_labels.txt file.
-Invalid characters (() and - in this case) are removed from the column names.
-Also, duplicate phrase BodyBody in some columns names is replaced with Body.

 The data is then grouped by subject and activity, and the mean is calculated for every measurement column.
-Finally, the summary dataset is written to a file, run_data_summary.txt.
+Finally, the summary dataset is written to a file, data_summary.txt.
-Each line in run_analysis.R is commented.
-Reference the file for more information on this process.

 ### Columns in output file
 The columns included in the output file are listed below:

-subject_id - An id identifying the experiment participant. activitylabel - The name of the activity that the measurements correspond to, such as  LAYING or WALKING.
+subject - An id identifying the experiment participant activitylabel - A description of the activity generating the readings

 ### More info